bagnalla/PCF2/README.md

 # PCF2
 A Haskell implementation of a Programming Computable Functions (PCF) interpreter with a Hindley-Milner style type system.

 This is a statically typed lambda calculus with Booleans, natural numbers, and a fix operator for general recursion.
-It is heavily based on material from "Types and Programming Languages" by Benjamin Pierce.
+It is based on material from "Types and Programming Languages" by Benjamin Pierce.
 The evaluation strategy is call-by-value.

 See example.cf for an example program.
 To run it, type "stack build && stack exec PCF-exe example.cf" in the root project directory.